Drupal vs WordPress: What’s the difference?

 - Add SEO data

-There are a variety of platforms to choose from, including paid-for ‘closed source’ solutions such as Adobe Experience Manager, Sitecore, Kentico as well as free ‘open source’ CMS systems like Joomla, WordPress and Drupal.
-Click here to read more about closed source vs open source software.
+There are a variety of platforms to choose from, including paid-for ‘closed source’ solutions such as Adobe Experience Manager, Sitecore, Kentico, as well as free ‘open source’ CMS systems like Joomla, WordPress and Drupal.
+If you want to learn more, we've written a dedicated post on closed source vs open source software and what it means for businesses.

 The best CMS choice for your business will depend on a number of factors: